R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 When using a KDS post office, the post office requests a public key from the KDS for use in a Conclave [`PostOffice`](api/-conclave%20-core/com.r3.conclave.mail/-post-office/index.html) and specifies which enclaves should be permitted access to the corresponding private key.
 Upon receiving Mail, the enclave requests the private key from the same KDS and uses it to decrypt the Mail object from the client.
-In this manner, users can create Mail objects which can be decrypted by any enclave that matches a given set of constraints, without first having to receive and attest to the [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) of a specific enclave.
+In this manner, users can create Mail messages which can be decrypted by any enclave that matches a given set of constraints, without first having to receive and attest to the [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) of a specific enclave.

 ### Configuring the Enclave
 To make use of KDS keys for Mail, the `kdsEnclaveConstraints` field in the enclaves `build.gradle` must be configured.